Georgia plans to remove 100,000 'outdated' names from voter rolls

 Earlier this year, Georgia was embroiled in controversy over state Republicans' new election law that requires stricter identity verification for absentee ballots, legalizes ballot drop boxes and shrinks the window for absentee ballots to be requested, among other provisions.

-Before that, Raffensperger and former president Donald Trump were at odds over Trump's loss in Georgia.
+Before that, Raffensperger and former President Trump were at odds over Trump's loss in Georgia.
 Now, Trump is endorsing a bid by Rep. Jody Hice to oust Raffensperger in next year's Republican primary.

 Fox News' Tyler Olson, Paul Steinhauser, Mike Emanuel and Cameron Cawthorne contributed to this report.